 a.
-Potential Temperature
+Temperature

 Analyses of potential temperature (θ) were conducted to search for signs of the TCDC in the NRH1 thermodynamic fields.
 These analyses reveal distinct diurnal signals at various atmospheric levels (e.g. 200, 700, and 925 hPa, and the near-surface) and radii.
 At upper levels (e.g. 200 hPa), there is no robust diurnal signal in the inner 150 km of the storm.
-However, there is a distinct diurnal θ pattern just outside of 150 km with maxima around local noon and minima around local midnight (Figs. 9 and 10).
+However, there is a distinct diurnal θ pattern just outside of 150 km with maxima around local noon and minima around local midnight (Fig. 9).
 The θ patterns in this region of the storm correspond to the outer edge of the TC inner core, are correlated with upper level shortwave and total radiation tendencies, and are negatively correlated with longwave radiation tendencies (Fig. 3).
 These diurnal θ patterns also appear to be propagating radially away from the TC (Fig. 9) and are closely matched in time and space with OLR (Fig. 2) and ice mixing ratio (Fig. 4).
-This suggests that diurnal variability at the level of the TC cirrus canopy is driving the upper-level θ patterns at R~150-450 km.
-Values of θ at upper levels begin cooling each afternoon and reach a minimum around local midnight, which implies that this region of the storm experiences regular occurrences of destabilization via cooling of the environmental profile in the upper-levels (e.g. an elevated LNB and higher CAPE) from the late afternoon into the evening, which could help promote convection locally (Figs. 9 and 10).
+This suggests that diurnal variability of ice at the level of the TC cirrus canopy is driving the upper-level θ patterns at R~150-450 km.
+Values of θ at upper levels begin cooling each afternoon and reach a minimum around local midnight, which implies that this region of the storm experiences regular occurrences of destabilization via cooling of the environmental profile in the upper-levels (e.g. an elevated LNB and higher CAPE) from the late afternoon into the evening, which could help promote convection locally (Fig. 9).

-The middle levels (e.g. 700 hPa) of the NRH1 TC do not exhibit robust diurnal θ fluctuations in the inner 300 km of the storm (Figs. 9 and 10).
-There is a modest diurnal signal from R~300-450 km with peak warming (cooling) in the evening to local midnight (pre-dawn hours) and θ fluctuations of ~0.5-1 K.

-Diurnal θ patterns are quite evident in the lower levels (e.g. 925 hPa and 40 m) of the NRH1 TC environment, particularly from day 2-5 (05-08 Aug, Figs. 9 and 10).
+The middle levels (e.g. 700 hPa) of the NRH1 TC do not exhibit robust diurnal θ fluctuations in the inner 300 km of the storm (Fig. 9).
+There is a modest diurnal signal from R~300-450 km with peak warming (cooling) in the evening to local midnight (pre-dawn hours) and θ fluctuations of ~0.5-1 K. Diurnal θ patterns are quite evident in the lower levels (e.g. 925 hPa and 40 m) of the NRH1 TC environment, particularly from day 2-5 (05-08 August; Fig. 9).
 At 925 hPa and especially 40 m, the diurnal θ signals appear to be propagating away from the storm each afternoon.
-The 40m near-surface diurnal fluctuations range from ~0.5-1.5 K and suggest that some kind of outflow boundary that is bringing cooler air to the surface may be propagating away from the storm from the late morning to afternoon each day and occur within 6 hours of corresponding temperature minima in the upper levels (e.g. 200 hPa).
+The 40-m near-surface diurnal fluctuations range from ~0.5-1.5 K and suggest that some kind of outflow boundary that is bringing cooler air to the near-surface may be propagating away from the storm from the late morning to afternoon each day.

 b.
-Moisture (mixing ratio)
+Moisture

-In order to examine how the TCDC might be affecting the moisture field of the simulated TC and to identify possible signals related to diurnal moisture variability in the storm, mixing ratio is examined.
-The NRH1 TC exhibits distinct diurnal signals in mixing ratio at all levels (Figs. 11 and 12).
+In order to examine how the TCDC might be affecting the moisture field of the simulated TC, mixing ratio is examined.
+The NRH1 TC exhibits distinct diurnal signals in mixing ratio at all levels (Figs. 10 and 11).
 At upper levels (e.g. 200 hPa), these oscillations are most pronounced from R=150-450 km, peak around local noon at inner radii, and appear to slowly propagate away from the storm during the afternoon.
-Variations in 200 hPa mixing ratio showed a distinct diurnal pattern that is similar to previously shown patterns of OLR and potential temperature, suggesting that the TCDC signal is characterized by marked changes in both temperature and moisture.
+Variations in 200 hPa mixing ratio have a distinct diurnal pattern that is similar to previously shown patterns of OLR and potential temperature, suggesting that the TCDC signal is characterized by marked changes in both temperature and moisture.